FoodFriend is a facility where anyone living within the Parish of Wilmslow – and in genuine financial need – can access free basic food.

 The project was initiated by Wilmslow Parish and launched in 2011.
 In 2014 it was expanded significantly through the support of Wilmslow Town Council.

 Although on the surface Wilmslow and the surrounding area is an affluent one, there is still hidden poverty.
-So far the project has helped about 250 individuals and families in distress.
+So far the project has helped well over 300 individuals and families in distress.

 One of our clients said: “Without the help of the food bank I would be very hungry and probably in hospital or a police cell by now.”

-St Bartholomew’s Church is open from 10am to 12.30pm on Monday, Tuesday, Thursday, and Friday mornings – and the first Saturday of each month with ‘coffee and cakes’ – to distribute food parcels.
+St Bartholomew’s Church is usually open from 10am to 12.00pm Monday, Tuesday, Thursday, Fridays – and the first Saturday morning of each month with ‘coffee and cakes’ – to distribute food parcels.

 The Church and FoodFriend Project Manager, Flo Knowles, is a professional counsellor and is available to also offer a listening ear; as struggling to put food on the table, or even being homeless, undoubtedly comes with other problems such as stress, depression and addiction issues.